richandrysek/vyoco/doc/OVERVIEW.md

     vagrant init -f richandrysek/vyoco
     ```

-4) Add the following lines below the line "config.vm.box = "vyoco-dev"" to log in and update an ssh key:
+4) Add the following lines below the line "config.vm.box = "vyoco"" to log in and update an ssh key:

     ```text
     config.ssh.password = 'vagrant'